 For all the excitement Marillion were far from being the inventors of crowdfunding.
 The London Gazette of 24th May 1683 caries an advertisement from Henry Purcell to his crowdfunders letting them know that the Sonatas of three Parts were ready and that the price would go up for people who wanted to wait and buy them from the booksellers.

 Serialisation, which really hit the big time with Charles Dickens’s Pickwick Papers, was another form of crowdfunding, with episodes being sold monthly for a shilling and sandwiched between pages of advertising.
 A popular story added readers month by month, with the advantage that a writer could extend the plot until the public tired of it.
 Buyers of the first instalment of Pickwick in March 1836 had to wait until October 1837 to read the last chapter.
-The deadlines could be gruelling even for a writer of Dickens’ facility but the rewards could be great.
+The deadlines could be gruelling even for a writer of Dickens’ facility, but the rewards could be great.

 The demographics of the literate public changed dramatically between the 1830s and the 1930s, but the subscription business model proved resilient.
 Reader’s Digest started in 1920 as a monthly collection of condensed articles from other publications, one for each day of the month.
 It succeeded without advertising until rising production costs forced a change in 1954, and its readers choose ads rather than a higher price.
-Arguably charging its readers in advance for writing yet to be created gained the brand independence, credibility and authority.
+Charging its readers in advance for writing yet to be created had gained the brand independence, credibility, and authority.
 In 1954 the Reader’s Digest was first to publish on the connection between smoking and lung cancer, something tobacco companies had much success in suppressing elsewhere.

-Fast forward to today, and in 2016 both the subscription and advertising models for funding new writing seem to be under stress, while in music, where advertising was only ever an adjunct, the risk capital provided by record labels has mostly retreated to the top of the charts.
+Fast forward to 2016 and both the subscription and advertising models for funding new writing seem to be under stress, while in music, where advertising was only ever an adjunct, the risk capital provided by record labels has mostly retreated to the top of the charts.
 And Marillion is once again going to their fans to get the money to make a new album, but this time on a commercial crowdfunding platform.
 And what a difference that makes to the scope and nature of the project!

 Far from being a single exclusive product, at a high price, with a sponsors list as the only way to say thank you for pre-ordering, Marillion now feel they have to deliver 17 different product bundles, many thousands of them signed, all exclusive.
 Even while they are making the album they are delivering even more exclusive content to the platform in the form of updates, photos and video clips.
 Sample tracks are there for free streaming.
 It looks like a lot of extra work.
 And who knows, with so much effort and exclusivity gone into this campaign, whether a record label would feel the residual sales are worth picking up, the way EMI did back in 2000?